 Retiring early at 55 reduces my annual pension by $6,200 compared to retiring at 60, and reduces it by $13,000 compared to retiring at 65.

-Leaving the pension plan before age 55 – say at age 50 – means that I’d be entitled to what’s called a deferred pension payable on any date on or after my 55th birthday.
+Leaving the defined benefit pension plan before age 55 – say at age 50 – means that I’d be entitled to what’s called a deferred pension payable on any date on or after my 55th birthday.

 In this case my estimated pension, payable starting at age 55, would be $22,700 per year in today’s dollars.
 In addition, I would still be entitled to a monthly bridge benefit payable until age 65, estimated to be $5,800 per year.